-I am interested how hormones both constrain and enable birds (and other animals) to respond to their environment, both during development and in adulthood.
+I am interested in how hormones both constrain and enable birds (and other animals) to respond to their environment, both during development and in adulthood.
 The endocrine system integrates external and internal cues to orchestrate developmental, physiological and behavioral changes, but it is very sensitive to conditions during development.
-I am particularly interested in they ways in which conditions early in development affect physiology and behavior, as well as how the endocrine system mediates responses to environmental fluctuations.
+My research explores the ways in which conditions early in development affect physiology and behavior, as well as how the endocrine system mediates responses to environmental fluctuations.
 Currently, I study seabirds called black-legged kittiwakes (Rissa tridactyla) at a remarkable field station on Middleton Island, in the Gulf of Alaska.

 * indicates Bucknell undergraduate

 *Simkins, J. W., *A. E. Joseph, F. Bonier, and Z. M. Benowitz-Fredericks.
 2020.
 Prenatal aromatase inhibition alters postnatal immunity in domestic chickens (Gallus gallus).
 General and comparative endocrinology 113497.

 Morales, A., Frei, B., Leung, C., Titman, R., Whelan, S., Benowitz-Fredericks, Z. M., & Elliott, K. H. 2019.
 Point-of-care blood analyzers measure the nutritional state of eighteen free-living bird species.
 Comparative Biochemistry and physiology.
 Part A, Molecular & Integrative Physiology, 240, 110594-110594.

 Z M. Benowitz-Fredericks, J. Schulter and A.S.
 Kitaysky.
 2015.
 Effects of prenatal environment are revealed by post-natal challenges: Embryonic hormone exposure, adrenocortical function and food in seabird chicks.
 Physiological and Biochemical Zoology, 88 (6).
 607-623.